gzd2032/gzd2032-udacity-project2/backend/README.md

 ```
 ```
 POST '/quizzes'
-- Fetches questions to play the quiz.
+- Fetches a random question from a selected category to play the quiz.
 If the category id is 0, then the random question is selected from all categories.
-If an array of previous question id's are provided, then these questions are excluded from the selection.
+If an array of previous question id's is provided, then these questions are excluded from the selection.
 If there are no available questions to return, then it returns a key of "question" with a value of false.
 - Request Arguments: Pass a json object with the format {"previous_questions": [(array of integers)], "quiz_category": {"type": (string), "id": (matching category id integer)}}.
 For example:  {"previous_questions": [], "quiz_category": {"type": "Geography", "id": 2}}
 - Returns: An object with the key value of "success" and a question object with the keys "answer", "category", "difficulty", "id", and "question".
 - An example return: